 - an open mind and a willingness to learn

 - Only 2,000 words

-- We will email you a series of 10 emails beginning in June to give you important details and reminders.
+- We will email you as it gets closer to the event to give you important details and reminders.

 What is standard manuscript formatting?